Drawing from life is rare nowadays

 In addition to making poor portfolio pieces, drawing from photographs causes students to develop terrible drawing habits that will be difficult to get rid of later.
 Many college freshmen who haven’t drawn from life before have a very tough time making the transition in college because their drawing habits are so bad.

 There’s a common misconception amongst high school students that if you need reference imagery, you are somehow less of an artist.
 Nothing could be further from the truth.
-Most professional artists use some form of reference imagery, and if they do create images from their head, the reason why they have that skill set is from years of drawing from life.
+Many professional artists use some form of reference imagery, and if they do create images from their head, the reason why they have that skill set is from years of drawing from life.

 Drawing only from your head, you are vastly limiting the depth of what you can draw and your images will lean towards being cliche and generic.
 Most people have an idea in their head of what a monkey looks like, and probably could draw an image of a monkey that is recognizable as a monkey.